m10l/FloatLabel.js/README.md

 <link rel="stylesheet" href="styles/main.css">
 ```

-* Wrap the fields you wish to effect with your chosen class
+* Wrap the fields you wish to effect with your chosen class.
+Example -

 ```
 <div class="js-float-label-wrapper">